SidharthAnand04/CodeSentinel/llm_response.md

 #### Commit: 6b8807de9958586552b75f94fc8d6ef6351cdb3d
 **Syntax Issues:**
-- Line 17: Off-by-one error in the `for` loop condition in the `printArray` function: Original code `i &lt;= size` should be changed to `i &lt; size` to avoid accessing an out-of-bounds memory.
+- Line 17: Off-by-one error in the `for` loop condition in the `printArray` function: Original code `i <= size` should be changed to `i < size` to avoid accessing an out-of-bounds memory.

 **Styling Issues:**
 - No significant style issues found, but a consistent naming convention for variables and functions (e.g., camelCase or snake_case) might be beneficial for readability.